iiasa/Condor_run_R/configuring.md

 Default value: `"output"`

 Directory for output files.
-Relative to the current working directory on the execute point and also on the submit machine when [`OUTPUT_DIR_SUBMIT`](#output_dir_submit) is not set.
+Relative to the current working directory on the execution point and also on the submit machine when [`OUTPUT_DIR_SUBMIT`](#output_dir_submit) is not set.
 In that case, the directory is excluded form the bundle.

 When `OUTPUT_DIR` does not exist on the EP, the default [`BAT_TEMPLATE`](#bat_template) of `Condor_run_basic.R` will create it.